vivid-inc/ash-ra-template/DEVELOP.md

   - Example IntelliJ plugin project [clj-extras-plugin](https://github.com/brcosta/clj-extras-plugin)
 - Maven plugin for rendering ART templates.
 - Template registry + Cache à la https://github.com/davidsantiago/stencil , https://github.com/Flamefork/fleet
+- `(slurp)` defaults to decoding input files as UTF-8; this might trip up template authors.
 - AOT compilation.
 - Provide ability to compile the input template, perhaps re-writing `(render)` as a macro, or adding a `:compile` render option.
-  - Benefits: Useful when the same template is run many times, such as a webserver rendering responses based on a template.
+  - Useful when the same template is run many times, such as a webserver rendering responses based on a template.
+  - Produces a plain function. `(def page (vivid.art/renderc (slurp "index.html.art"))) (page p)`
 - Container image to run ART from your present CLI.
 - The purpose of ART is multi-fold: An ideal substrate for building a custom templating solution such as the constrained Jinja or something more flexible, and as a fully-featured templating system in its own right.

-# Bookkeeping
+## Bookkeeping

 This section records platform-related technological decisions.

 **Clojure**: